Quick Meal: Simple Southwest-Style Quesadillas

 I have a *2-burner cast iron griddle that I use a LOT!
 And today is certainly no exception.

-To prepare for my quesadillas I fire up the stove burners, place about a tablespoon of Bacon Grease on my griddle and allow it to melt.
+To prepare for my quesadillas I fire up the stove burners beneath the griddle, place about a tablespoon of Bacon Grease on my griddle and allow it to melt.

-I typically use bacon grease for my griddle because it’s a free byproduct of bacon.
-Plus I like the flavor it adds.
-But feel free to use another kind of fat here – butter, oil, whatever.
+I typically use bacon grease for my griddle but feel free to use another kind of fat here – butter, oil, whatever.

 When the griddle is hot & the bacon grease is melted I add my onions & peppers.
 I’ll keep it stirred occasionally with a spatula to make sure it cooks evenly & to keep it from burning.